-Other administrative and other costs.
-Other administrative and other costs decreased \$0.3 million, or 4.1%, from \$7.4 million for the second quarter of 2013 to \$7.1 million for the second quarter of 2014 due primarily to a \$0.4 million decrease in personnel expense due primarily to lower bonus expense and related taxes (due to lower performance against internal targets) and lower benefit costs.
+Administrative and other costs.
+Administrative and other costs decreased \$0.7 million, or 14.3%, from \$4.9 million for the second quarter of 2013 to \$4.2 million for the second quarter of 2014 primarily due to a \$0.7 million decrease in personnel expense due primarily to lower bonus expense and related taxes (due to lower performance against internal targets) and lower benefit costs, as well as, a decrease in contract labor and network maintenance costs.